Asian giant hornet (Vespa mandarinia)

-The Asian Giant Hornet probably does not pose a serious human health risk.
+Asian giant hornets probably do not pose a serious human health risk.
 They will vigorously protect their nests if disturbed, inflicting a painful sting.
 While their venom actually has a lower acute toxicity than that of honey bees, each sting can administer large doses of venom due to the size of the wasp.
 The potent venom causes pain and swelling (Main 2020).
 Despite the toxicity and volume of an Asian giant hornet sting, human deaths caused by this species seldom exceed a dozen each year in countries where it is native.

-Lookalike Wasp Species Several wasp species that occur in the United States may be mistaken for the Asian giant hornet.
-These lookalikes include the Western and Eastern cicada killers (Sphecius grandis and S. speciousus) and others.
+Several wasp species that occur in the United States may be mistaken for the Asian giant hornet.
+These lookalikes include the Western and Eastern cicada killers (Sphecius grandis and Sphecius speciousus) and others.
 Comparisons between the Asian giant hornet and these lookalikes can be found at www.aphis.usda.gov/aphis/ourfocus/planthealth/plant-pest-and-disease-programs/honey-bees/agh.
-To date, the only verified finds of the Asian giant hornet have been in British Columbia and Washington State (see map) and therefore it is unlikely that you will find this invasive hornet in other states in the United States.
-Therefore, citizens should refrain from killing large wasps because they believe them to be Asian giant hornet, and instead call your local university Extension office or local agricultural commissioner’s office to report a suspected find.
+To date, the only verified finds of the Asian giant hornet have been in British Columbia and Washington State (see map), and therefore it is unlikely that you will find this invasive hornet in other states in the United States.
+Citizens should refrain from killing large wasps because they believe them to be Asian giant hornet, and instead call your local university Extension office or local agricultural commissioner’s office to report a suspected find.
 And take a picture to help with the identification.